charliemeyer2000/cra-template-cgm/template/README.md

 * PROJECT_ID - The ID of your Google Cloud Project
 * GCP_SA_KEY - The service account key for your Google Cloud Project

 For further security, you may include REGION, SERVICE_NAME, IMAGE_NAME, and other variables as secrets as well.
 The only one that is absolutely required for safety is GCP_SA_KEY.
 Ensure that when creating the Service Account key through the Google Cloud Console, you give it the proper (but minimal) permissions to upload, read, and deploy your images.
+The role is called "Cloud Run Admin" and the permissions are "run.admin" and "storage.admin".

 ### public